 Call for Scores

-These new works are presented in concert alongside pieces by established composers—including classics of the symphonic repertory—demonstrating that orchestral music is not a finished collection of museum pieces, but a living, evolving tradition.
-This approach has won the orchestra excellent reviews and worldwide recognition, including nine ASCAP Awards for Adventurous Programming and one of the first grants from the Aaron Copland Fund for New music.
+Since 1985, the New England Philharmonic has been one of few orchestras of its size in the country with a Composer-in-Residence program that holds an annual Call for Scores competition, receiving dozens of submissions from around the world.
+Winning scores are performed on one of our season’s programs.
+By presenting these new works in the context of pieces by established composers— including classics of the symphonic repertory—the New England Philharmonic demonstrates that orchestral music is not a finished collection of museum pieces, but a living, evolving tradition.
+This approach has won the orchestra excellent reviews and wide recognition, including nine national awards for programming from the American Society of Composers, Authors, and Publishers (ASCAP), and one of the first grants from the Aaron Copland Fund for new music.

-Scores will be accepted from emerging composers who have not yet established widespread peer recognition.
-The processing fee ($35 for the first score; $30 for each additional score if you are submitting multiple works) must accompany each submission.
-The submitted score should be no longer than 15 minutes.
+Scores will be accepted from emerging composers.
+The application fee of $40 per score must accompany each submission.
+The performance of the submitted score will be no longer than a 15-minute duration.

 Instrumentation may include up to the following:

-Concertos, vocal works, and works for only strings, woodwinds or brass are not eligible.
+Concertos, vocal works, and works for string orchestra, woodwind- or brass ensemble are not eligible for application.

 How to Apply:

 Please upload the following on the online application:

 - Program notes, including the work’s performance history